 KOTA Territory News had a story highlighting the rocket clubs growth.

 Attention North Carolina teachers!
-NERDS Inc will be participating in the NCSO teacher critic October 8th at Southeast Raleigh High School.
+NERDS Inc will be participating in the NCSO teacher clinic October 8th at Southeast Raleigh High School.
 We will be instructing classes on the "do's and Don'ts" of the bottle rocket competition.

 Get our Model A launch pad in person and not pay shipping.
 A $10 savings!
 While supplies last!